 - Specimens taken, if any

 - Family physician‘s name and location of practice (e.g. City)

 - Name of person reporting, designation, and contact information

 Public Health’s role includes:

-- Managing cases and contacts.
+- Interviewing cases and identifying contacts.
 Includes:

 - Inspecting institutions, premises or facilities where cases and/or disease transmission is suspected.

-- Issue Physician Advisories and Outbreak Bulletins.
+- Issuing Physician Advisories and Outbreak Bulletins.